sourcegraph/sourcegraph-public-snapshot/cmd/migrator/airgappedgen/README.md

 ## Why do we need this?

-Airgapped customers are running migration in a fully isolated environment, and they can't reach the internat for security reasons, meaning that we need to provide a migrator variant that comes with everything baked in.
+Airgapped customers are running migrations in a fully isolated environment, and they can't reach the internet for security reasons, meaning that we need to provide a migrator variant that comes with everything baked in.

 ## Why are we fetching database schemas prior to `v3.42.0` on GCS?

 For versions prior to `v3.42.0`, the repository didn't have the `*schema.json` files committed, so they're stored in a GCS bucket instead.
-See `.gcs_versions.json` in this folder for the file that manually lists them.
+See `gcs_versions.json` in this folder for the file that manually lists them.

 ## Why do we have to list the GCS versions in `gcs_versions.json`?